 The Opticians Code of Ethics is to ensure that the welfare of patients is uppermost at all times.
 All patients should be treated equally with respect and without discrimination.
-Opticians should keep all patient information in strict confidence unless expressly authorised by the patient or the law.
+Opticians should keep all patient information in strict confidence unless expressly authorized by the patient or the law.

 Should you feel that you have had an experience to the contrary, please let the College know.
 The SCO investigates all complaints related to an Opticians professional practice.